thephpleague/csv/reading.md

 ): array
 ~~~

-`fetchPairsWithoutDuplicates` behaves exactly like `fetchPairs` with two main differences:
+`fetchPairsWithoutDuplicates` behaves exactly like `fetchPairs` with two differences:

 - `fetchPairsWithoutDuplicates` returns an `Array`
 - When using `fetchPairsWithoutDuplicates` entries in the associative array will be overwritten if there are duplicates values in the column index.